mattlibera/livewire-flash/readme.md

 ```

+# Contributing

+I am open to contributions to this package, and will do the best I can to maintain it over time.
+Pull requests are welcome, and in fact encouraged.
+Right now there are no specific guidelines for a PR.

-# Credits
+# Credits and License

-Many thanks to Jeffrey Way and Laracasts for offering the base functionality of this package, and to Caleb Porzio and his Livewire contributors for the awesome framework!
+Credit for the original package goes to Jeffrey Way and Laracasts.
+Additional thanks:

+* Caleb Porzio and his Livewire contributors for the awesome framework
+* Adam Wathan and the Tailwind crew
+* Taylor Otwell and co. for Laravel

+This is an MIT-licensed package.
+Please read license.md for the details.